NethermindEth/sedge/README.md

 ## 💪 Want to contribute?
 Please check our Contributing Guidelines, Code of Conduct and our issues.
 In case you want to report or suggest something (any help is welcome) please file an issue first so the main team is aware and it can be discussed.

-If you know of any good tricks for validator setup that other people could make good use of as well, please consider adding it to `1click`.
+If you know of any good tricks for validator setup that other people could make good use of as well, please consider adding it to `sedge`.
 Your efforts will be greatly appreciated by the community.

 ## ⚠️ License

-`1click` is a Nethermind free and open-source software licensed under the [Apache 2.0 License](https://github.com/NethermindEth/1click/blob/main/LICENSE).
+`sedge` is a Nethermind free and open-source software licensed under the [Apache 2.0 License](https://github.com/NethermindEth/sedge/blob/main/LICENSE).